danjayrose/ourbucketl.ist/src/pages/ilha-grande-and-paraty/index.md

 ![Smart Dog](./smart-dog.jpg "Smart Dog")

-On our first night on the island we spotted a couple of black tufted-ear marmoset’s in the Vila do Abraão on the telephone wires, I managed to take one photo before they ran off and disappeared.
+On our first night on the island we spotted a couple of Black Tufted-ear Marmoset’s in the Vila do Abraão on the electric wires, I managed to take one photo before they ran off and disappeared.
 As we had read that there were howler monkey’s on the island, we decided to do a bit of a walk through the jungle on the second day to see if we could see any.
 This wasn’t supposed to be for long as we wanted to chill out on the beach; we were also wearing sandals and had about half a bottle of water between us.
-We ended up walking along a trail to Dois Rios and at one point we became determined to do the 3-4 hour trek all the way there.
+As we reached the beginning of the trail, there was  a warning about mosquitos carrying yellow fever.
+We'd had our vaccinations but Alz hadn't.
+He decided to come with anyway as the vaccination hadn't been compulsory to visit Brazil and armed himself with insect repellent.
+We ended up walking along a trail to Dois Rios, which was on the opposite side of the island and at one point we became determined to do the 3-4 hour trek all the way there.
 However, after reaching a viewpoint we turned back as we were out of water and according to the map we were only about one third of the way there; the sun was out and it was midday so carrying on seemed like a stupid idea.
 The view was stunning of the bay and it was well worth the hour walk there and back.
 Sadly, we didn’t see any monkeys, just big ants, butterflies, a few types of birds and a great big spider.

 ![Ilha Grande View](./ilha-grande-view.jpg "Ilha Grande View")